Edit a policy

 - Bypass Microsoft 365 Traffic.
 Toggle on to bypass traffic to Microsoft 365 apps and services.

 - Block Incompatible Domains.
 Toggle on to block domains that are not compatible with TLS encryption.
-Otherwise, the ETP Proxy is bypassed for these domains.
+Otherwise, these domains bypass ETP Proxy.

 - Block Unscannable Files.
 Toggle on if you want to block files that cannot be scanned with ETP Proxy as part of inline payload analysis.